jhuang239/React/README.md

 # Finished files from Maximilian Schwarzmüller's React course in Udmey.

-# This respositry just for learning purpose.
+# This repository just for learning purpose.